Swedish East India Company: Third octroi (1766–1786)

 In 1758, the Swedes were finally able to let their ships anchor and replenish provisions at the Cape (now known as Cape Town), a port controlled by the Dutch, due to political changes in Europe.
 But with the end of the American war in 1783, Sweden lost its advantage in the tea trade and the decline of the company resumed.
-The SOIC's supercargo in Canton in 1777, Finnish Peter Johan Bladh, reflected on this and suggested that an emissary should be sent to the emperor of China with a proposition that the European trade with China should be conducted through one single European company, administrated by Sweden.
-He stated that unless the British were stopped in time they would infiltrate China the same way they had done in India by "securing an unbearable domination" there.
+The SOIC's supercargo in Canton in 1777, Peter Johan Bladh, reflected on this and suggested that an emissary should be sent to the emperor of China with a proposition that the European trade with China should be conducted through one single European company, administered by Sweden.
+Bladh argued that unless efforts were taken to oppose them the British would dominate European trade with China the same way they had done in India by "securing an unbearable domination" there.
 The request was never sent since the directors wanted to continue the trade in the same way as before.

 The mercantile expansion of the SOIC during the third octroi provided a setting for Jacob Wallenberg's comic Min son på galejan ("My Son on[sic] the Galley") written during the 18-month round trip to Canton in 1769–71.
 Among his other joking and casual racism, Wallenberg parodies the serious accounts published by traveling naturalists in the wide web of Carl Linnaeus' correspondence.

-The fourth octroi (1786–1806)
+Fourth octroi (1786–1806)

 The SOIC continued into the fourth charter, much the same company that had existed during the last part of the third.
 The management was the same, a fixed fund existed and some of the fees, taxes and regulations were altered.
 During this octroi, the company owned 12 ships that were sent out on a total of 31 journeys.
 Three of the ships were lost and one was damaged and sold.
 The shareholders received no dividend during the fourth octroi.

 The profit from the trade continued to decline, much because of the new rules and regulations regarding the import of tea to England.
 Most of the SOIC's earlier tea cargoes had been smuggled to England, but the profit no longer made up for the risk of such an undertaking.
 Talk of shutting down the company started in 1789, and after 1804, no more ships were sent out from Sweden.
 On 27 June 1808, the company informed the shareholders of the situation and on 18 May 1811, the company of the fourth charter was declared bankrupt.